 Grocery unit prices

-Unit pricing is a labelling system that helps you compare prices at the supermarket.
-By using standard units of measure you can easily compare the prices of products, regardless of their size or brand.
+Unit pricing is a labelling system that allows you to compare prices when buying groceries.
+By using standard units of measurement you can easily compare the prices of products, regardless of their size or brand.

-Unit pricing means you don‘t have to make complicated calculations to compare products and work out which one is better value but it’s important to note that some items are exempt from unit pricing.
+Unit pricing means you don‘t have to make complicated calculations to work out which product offers you the best value.

-Most unit prices are based on standard units of measurement—per 100 millilitres, per 100 grams or per item.
-However, the unit price on some grocery items must use a different unit of measurement.
+Some grocery items use a different unit of measurement.
 These include fruits and vegetables (per kilogram or per item), meat, seafood and poultry (per kilogram or per item) and beverages (per litre).

 Grocery unit prices are worked out to the nearest 1 cent, rounding up for 0.5 cents or more and down for 0.4 cents or less.